GeekRRK/DyLoadFramework/README.md

 # DyLoadFramework

-The is a demo project that load framework dynamically to update UI and function dynamically.
+This is a demo project that load framework dynamically to update UI and function dynamically.